 What do you do if you send only images before?
-Well, as you see on the screenshot above, you can paste an image or text on the iMessage compose window.
-If you see blue send arrow, the message is free.
-The provider may charge for the text you if you see a green send arrow in the iMessage box.
+Well, as you see in the screenshot above, you can paste an image or text on the iMessage compose window.
+If you see the blue send arrow, the message is free.
+The provider may charge for the text you receive if you see a green send arrow in the iMessage box.

 How to Block All SMS and Allow Only Free iMessage?

-You can send the message as free anywhere to the world if you see the iMessage in blue color.
-Once you send the message, the background color of the message turns into the blue for free messages.
-How do you block all SMS message from your iPhone those are billable by tour carrier?
-Well, Apple allows to block all SMS and send only iMessage from your phone.
+You can send the message as free anywhere in the world if you see the iMessage in blue color.
+Once you send the message, the background color of the message turns blue for free messages.
+How do you block all SMS messages from your iPhone that are billable by the carrier?
+Well, Apple allows you to block all SMS and send only iMessage from your phone.

 - Open iOS Settings.